-Propagating a Dumb Cane plant through the air layering method
+How to propagate a Dumb Cane plant through air layering

-This method of Dumb Cane propagation can be a little trickier and fiddlier so we only recommend it if you are a slightly more experienced plant propagator!
-But if you’re after a challenge and aren’t super fussed if it turns out to be unsuccessful, we really recommend giving this method a go.
+This method can be a little trickier and fiddlier but if you’re after a challenge and aren’t super fussed if it turns out to be unsuccessful, we really recommend giving this method a go.

 Locate a healthy stem